Potato Salad — Classic Summer Food

 1. Use a meat thermometer — poultry is safe to eat when it reaches the temperature of 165°F

 2. Feel the meat — when you first start grilling (or frying) your burger it will be soft and spongy.
 As it cooks it will firm up.
-When you press the burger with the edge of your spatula or your finger, if it will feels firm and not pliable then it is done.
+When you press the burger with the edge of your spatula or your finger, if it feels firm and not pliable then it is done.
 And remember, it will continue to cook for a few minutes after you remove it from the heat due to the heat retained in the meat.
 So if you stop cooking a bit early it will finish with the heat is has retained and stay juicy.

 3. Have a “test” patty to cut into — Sometimes I create a separate patty, maybe smaller but the same thickness, that I can cut slices off of to see the inside of the meat and determine if it is fully cooked.
 It gives me something to snack on while I’m grilling.